Eric: release date, cast, plot, trailer, interviews, episode guide, recaps and all about the 1980s-set series starring Benedict Cumberbatch

 Jeff Hephner plays Richard Castillo, Phoebe Nicholls is Anne Anderson, Amy Lou Pemberton is Dana Noakes, Donald Sage Mackay is Jerry, Erika Soto is Tina McCloud, John Doman is Robert Anderson, Orlando Norman is Ricardo and William Hope is Commissioner Nelson.

-McKinley Belcher III as Detective Michael Ledroit in Eric.
-(Image credit: Netflix)
+McKinley Belcher III on playing Detective Ledroit

 Behind the scenes and more on Netflix series Eric

-Eric is written by Abi Morgan, who's best known for her Margaret Thatcher movie The Iron Lady, other films such as Suffragette BBC series The Hour and Channel 4's Sex Traffic
+Eric is written by Abi Morgan, who's best known for her Margaret Thatcher movie The Iron Lady, other films such as Suffragette BBC series The Hour and Channel 4's Sex Traffic.

 Eric is directed by Lucy Forbes and created by the SISTER production company.
 Executive Producers are Abi Morgan, Jane Featherstone, Lucy Dyke, Lucy Forbes and Benedict Cumberbatch.